 The inter-faculty library collection includes hundreds of books and manuals (also in English) and 44 journal titles in print and provides an electronic access to a few hundred international scientific journals.
 The library is a branch of the Jagiellonian Library that contains one of the biggest collections of scientific literature in Poland.

 The Faculty offers six batchelor's and master's programmes conducted in Polish language and one master's programme in molecular biotechnology taught in English.
 We also offers Ph.D. studies in biochemistry, biophysics and molecular biology and two programmes for postgraduates students (Business in biotechnology and Molecular biology).

 All together 450 new students can start studies every year at the Faculty of Biochemistry, Biophysics and Biotechnology.
-According to the ranking of higher educational institutions in Poland conducted by the educational monthly magazine PERSPEKTYWY the undergraduate biotechnology programme was the top rated programme in Poland in the last three years 2014-2016.
+According to the ranking of higher educational institutions in Poland conducted by the educational monthly magazine PERSPEKTYWY the undergraduate biotechnology programme was the top rated programme in Poland in the last seven years 2014-2020.